 I must emphasize that in medieval times during the age of chivalry the author of my days was a nobleman I had defeated in a bloody battle.
 He had sworn to take revenge, and as is clear, this he fulfilled in my present existence.
 At a very young age, provoked by painful circumstances, I abandoned my home, and I travelled to all the places where I had been in previous existences.
 The same dramas were repeated, and the same scenes: Litelantes appeared again on my course.
 I met up with my old friends again.
 I wished to speak to them but they did not recognize me; my efforts to make them remember our past times were fruitless.

 However, something new happened in my present reincarnation: my real inner Being made desperate, terrible efforts to bring me back to the straight path, from which I had deviated for such a long time.

 I confess openly that I dissolved the ego and that I raised myself up from the mire of the soil.

-Practice has taught me that the different scenes of diverse existences are processed from within the cosmic spiral, always repeated, in due course, in higher or lower spirals.
+Practice has taught me that the different scenes of diverse existences are processed within a cosmic spiral, always repeated, in due course, in higher or lower spirals.

-All the Marquis’ deeds, including his innumerable journeys, were continually repeated, each time in lower spirals, during the three subsequent reincarnations.
+All the marquis’ deeds, including his innumerable journeys, were continually repeated, in successively lower spirals, during the three subsequent reincarnations.